psf/black/docs/usage_and_configuration/the_basics.md

 ### Output verbosity

 _Black_ in general tries to produce the right amount of output, balancing between usefulness and conciseness.
-By default, _Black_ emits files modified and errors messages, plus a short summary.
+By default, _Black_ emits files modified and error messages, plus a short summary.

 ```console
 $ black src/